×

 Supported Technologies

 Compatibility is a critical factor.
-The emulator must support the targeted hardware, software, and operating systems.
+The hardware emulation platform must support the targeted hardware, software, and operating systems.
 Verify the following:

 • Hardware Compatibility: Does the emulator accurately replicate the specific hardware systems you need?